jorge-uk/nestjs-prisma-tutorial/README.md

 The **Intercepting Filter Design Pattern** outlines how to extend or filter data during the software processing cycle.
 It works by adding a processing step – often called *filter* or *interceptor* – before/after incoming requests or outgoing responses.

 We can implement this pattern in different frameworks/languages.
-It is also a form of [Aspect-Oriented Programming](https://docs.microsoft.com/en-us/archive/msdn-magazine/2002/march/aop-aspect-oriented-programming-enables-better-code-encapsulation-and-reuse) because its design aims for modularity and separation of concerns - among other reasons which we won't explore in detail.
+It is also a form of [Aspect-Oriented Programming](https://docs.microsoft.com/en-us/archive/msdn-magazine/2002/march/aop-aspect-oriented-programming-enables-better-code-encapsulation-and-reuse) because its design aims for modularity and separation of concerns - among other reasons this document won't explore in detail.

 This sequence diagram shows a simulated flow of the request when using the **Intercepting Filter Design Pattern**:
 ![Intercepting Filter Design Pattern](img/sequenceDiagram.png "Sequence diagram of the Intercepting Filter Design Pattern")